razshare/frizzante-docs/src/content/docs/guides/web-standards.md

 Instead of navigating away immediately, [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) is used to retrieve the contents of `/some-other-page` and update the current state and view based on the server's response.

-For example, given the following handler using `view.RenderModeServer`
+For example, given the following handler using `view.RenderServer`

 ```go
 //lib/routes/handlers/welcome/view.go